The GUIDE index for Curse of Strahd and other related articles can be found here !

 It was only recently that the tower became the base of Rudolf Van Richten.
 It is from here that he has led his explorations of the valley.
 Van Richten (Rictavio) is currently relocated in Vallaki.
 (Unless something happened there that made him escape, many of the outcomes in the Vallaki chapter would result in just that) Wherever Van Richten is found, he is not at the tower when the adventurers arrive, nor is Ezmeralda.

 The tower has two protective charms.
 The first one is a Spell Drain ability.
 The tower has a built-in antimagic field.
 I extends 5 ft. from it.
 Magical stuff put there by Khazan inside the tower works as normal, that’s the exception.
 This is important due to the trap in the front door.
 Spells like Detect Traps or Knock are useless in this place, players will have to solve the riddle if they want to use that door, no magic.

 There is a back entrance.
 On the northwest side of the tower, rotting scaffolding hug the wall.
 This path goes up to a hole in the third floor.
-It was either put here by Van Richten to access the place, or some years before a person intended to repair the tower unsuccessfully.
+It was either put here by Van Richten to access the place, or some years before, by a person who intended to repair the tower unsuccessfully.

 Inside the Tower

 There is a lift in the first floor operated by four clay statues.
 They only obey commands related to the operation of the lift, such as: go up, go down, stop, lift this, wait.
 Any other command is disregarded, and they all defend themselves if attacked.